khudgins/documentation/on-premise/administration/dispatcher.rst

 Customizing
 -----------

-The service port upon which the enStratus dispatcher service listens and the Java options it uses to start the jetty service can be modified.
+The service port upon which the Enstratius dispatcher service listens and the Java options it uses to start the jetty service can be modified.

 Service Port